Breast pain, or mastalgia, is very common. Possible causes of breast pain include hormonal changes, an incorrect bra fit, and infections.

 Treatment options include:

-- surgical removal of scar tissue, if it is very painful
+- surgical removal of scar tissue

-- use of creams and ointments to lessen the appearance of scars, if a person finds them bothersome
+- use of creams and ointments to lessen the appearance

-Breast pain can originate from outside the breast, rather than within it.
+Breast pain can originate from outside the breast rather than within it.
 For example, sprains or injuries in the back, neck, or shoulder might cause pain that a person feels in the breast.

 When people perceive pain in a broader area than the site where it originates, this is known as referred pain.
 The treatment relies on finding the underlying problem.
-For example, if a person with breast pain has a pinched nerve, physical therapy or spinal surgery for the pinched nerve may improve the breast pain.

 Costochondritis is inflammation of the costal cartilage, which connects the ribs to the breastbone.
 The condition can cause sharp chest pain and tenderness, and it may have a gradual or sudden onset.